dmkelly/davekelly.me/content/assets/bio.md

 Cofounder [Blogist LLC](https://blogist.co)

-My approach to building web applications.
+I intend to use this blog to share my approach to building web applications.